kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-No. I don’t think it makes much sense to be able to provide users a meaningful ability to disable the feature flag at runtime, as this would be highly disruptive to workloads and difficult to implement.
+No. The feature flag can be disabled while the `--fail-swap-on=false` flag is set, but this would result in undefined behaviour.

 To turn this off, the kubelet would need to be restarted.
+If a cluster admin wants to disable swap on the node without repartitioning the node, they could stop the kubelet, set `swapoff` on the node, and restart the kubelet with `--fail-swap-on=true`.
+The setting of the feature flag will be ignored in this case.

 ###### What happens if we reenable the feature if it was previously rolled back?